-EHS-1114

-Introduction science

-to

-Environmental Health 4 Credits
+EHS-1114 Introduction Environmental Health to Science 4 Credits

-STUDY OF THE INTERACTIONS BETWEEN HUMANS AND THEIR ENVIRONMENT AND THE ADMINISTRATIVE AND PHYSICAL MEASURES USED TO PROTECT

-HUMAN HEALTH AND THE NATURAL ENVIRONMENT.
+STUDY OF THE INTERACTIONS BETWEEN HUMANS AND THEIR ENVIRONMENT AND THE ADMINISTRATIVE AND PHYSICAL MEASURES USED TO PROTECT HUMAN HEALTH AND THE NATURAL ENVIRONMENT.
 EMPHASIS GIVEN TO ENVIRONMENTAL AND PUBLIC HEALTH TOPICS OF CURRENT CONCERN.
 Required Previous or Concurrent: Class Pre-requisite(s): 19 on ACT-Science or SAT equivalent, PHSCI-0123, or Placement exam.